This article shows you how Remote Profile Deployment helps you Replicate your Working Set on new host computers.

 STEP 9: From the Profile dropdown, choose Org1_Admin, the Alias we provided for the first Test Account we created.

 STEP 10: Notice that the Caption changes each time you change the Profile - this allows you to verify the Account email address (identity) and associated Organization.
-Make note of the email address associated with Org1_Admin - for us, email@example.com.
+The Profile's Username is also displayed at the bottom of the dialog.
+Make note of the email address/ Username - for us, email@example.com.

 IMPORTANT: Though we refer to the operation as Remote Profile Deployment, you must properly identify the associated Account by its' email address, as you'll see below.
 Make sure you have this before executing the next step.